Victor Forsythe: Personal life

 Clyde Forsythe was born on August 24, 1885, in Orange, California, to W.B. and Alice Chandler-Forsythe.
-Prior to his birth, Clyde's parents had live in Tombstone, Arizona, where they owned a store near the O.K.
+Prior to his birth, Clyde's parents had lived in Tombstone, Arizona, where they owned a store near the O.K.
 Corral, known as "Chandler & Forsythe's C.O.D.
 Store".
 According to Clyde's father, both W.B. and Clyde's uncle, Ira Chandler, were present at the time of the shootout that occurred between Wyatt Earp and his men and the Clanton-McLowery gang.
 Clyde's parents would eventually move to Southern California but this event would later influence Clyde's work.

 In the 1890s, his family moved to Los Angeles, California.
 While living in California, Clyde would often take camping trips out to the desert and spent his time as a youth on a ranch in the Coachella Valley which would inspire his fascination with the desert landscape.

 In terms of his training, Forsythe spent his youth training at the Los Angeles School of Art & Design under the direction of Louise Garden MacLeod.
-In 1904, Forsythe left Los Angeles and travel to New York to study at the Art Students League, under the tutelage of Frank DuMond.
+In 1904, Forsythe left Los Angeles and traveled to New York to study at the Art Students League, under the tutelage of Frank DuMond.
 While in New York, Forsythe was hired as an illustrator for the New York World.
 On June 12, 1906, Clyde married Cotta Owen.
 Together the couple lived in the well known artist colony of New Rochelle, New York.
 While living in New Rochelle, Forsythe met a young artist by the name of Norman Rockwell.
 Forsythe and Rockwell would become good friends and even shared a studio together in New Rochelle, which had previously been owned by the artist Frederic Remington.

 In 1920, Clyde and Cotta moved out to California where he remained for the remainder of his life.
 Clyde died on May 24, 1962, in Pasadena, California.